TALK TO SALES

 Sole proprietorship

-Let's start off with the simplest structure.
+Let's start with the simplest type of structure.
 The most basic type of business structure is a sole proprietorship4 (or "sole-prop").
 A sole proprietor is someone who owns an unincorporated business by themself.
-There is no distinction between the organization and the owner in a sole proprietorship.
-The owner is entitled to all profits and is personally responsible for all of the business's debts and losses.
+There’s no distinction between the organization and the owner in a sole proprietorship.
+The owner is entitled to all profits and is personally responsible for any business debts and losses.
 Owners also assume all personal liabilities and business liabilities.

 For example, let's say you take out a loan to start your own bakery.
-If the profits you earn from your bakery aren't enough to cover the debt, you alone are expected to come up with the money out of pocket to pay off the loan.
+Suppose your bakery’s profits aren't enough to cover the debt.
+In that case, you alone have to come up with the money out of pocket to pay off the loan, not the organization.
 Likewise, if you have any personal debts unrelated to your business, a creditor could go after the profits or assets from your bakery to settle the debt.

-You are automatically considered a sole proprietor if you don't register as an organization.
+The IRS automatically considers you a sole proprietor if you don't register as an organization.
 With a sole proprietorship, you can still register a trade name for your organization, but you won't have the same access to loans and investors as other types.

 Partnership

 Next up is partnerships5.
 A partnership is a single business where two or more people share ownership.
-Each person contributes money, property, or labor and expects to share in the profits and losses of the business.
+In this situation, it's important to create a partnership agreement.
+Each person contributes money, property, or labor and expects to share in business profits and losses.

-A partnership must file an annual information return to report details like income, deductions, gains, and losses from its operations, but it doesn't pay income tax.
+A partnership must file an annual information return on Form 1065 to report details like business income, deductions, gains, and losses from its operations, but it doesn't pay income tax.
 Instead, it "passes through" any profits or losses to its partners.
-Each partner includes their share of the partnership's income or loss on their tax return.
+Each partner includes their share of the partnership's business income or loss on their tax return with a Schedule K-1.

 There are four types of partnerships:

-• Joint ventures (a partnership created just for a single project)
+- Joint ventures: A joint venture is a partnership that's created just for a single project.

-No matter the type, partners aren't considered employees, so they shouldn't be issued a W-2 form.
+No matter the type, partners aren't considered employees, so they shouldn't receive a W-2 form.

 Here's one you've undoubtedly heard of before—corporations6.
-Also known as “C-corporations” or “C-corps,” a corporation is an independent legal entity owned by shareholders.
-This means that the corporation itself, not the shareholders that own it, is held legally liable for the actions and debts the business incurs.
+A "C corporation” or “C corp” is a legal entity that provides the strongest personal liability protection since it's completely separate from its owners.
+This means that the corporation itself, not the shareholders that own it, is liable for the actions and debts the business incurs.
 So if the business goes bankrupt, the shareholders aren't personally responsible for the debts and liabilities they would be if the business was a sole proprietorship or a partnership.

-Corporations are more complex than other business structures because they tend to have more administrative fees (like paying executive-level salaries and benefits or covering regular inspections) as well as complex tax and legal requirements.
-Because of this, corporations are more common with established, larger companies with multiple employees.
+Corporations are more complex than other types of business structures because they tend to have more administrative fees (like paying executive-level salaries and benefits or covering regular inspections) as well as complex tax and legal requirements.
+Because of this, corporations are more common with established, larger businesses with multiple employees.

 The profit of a corporation is taxed to the corporation when earned and then is taxed to the shareholders when distributed as dividends.
 This creates a double tax.
 The corporation doesn't get a tax deduction when distributing dividends to shareholders.
 Shareholders also can't deduct any loss from the corporation.

 Here's where it gets a little tricky, so let's break it down.
-An S-corporation8 ("S-corp") is a special type of corporation created through an IRS tax election.
-An eligible domestic corporation or limited liability company (LLC) can avoid double taxation (once to the corporation and again to the shareholders) by electing to be treated as an S-corporation.
+An S corporation8 ("S corp") is a special type of corporation created through an IRS tax election.
+An eligible domestic corporation or limited liability company (LLC) can avoid double taxation (once to the corporation and again to the shareholders) as an S corporation.

-S-corporations pass corporate income, losses, deductions, and credits through to their shareholders for federal tax purposes.
-Shareholders of S-corporations report the flow-through of income and losses on their personal tax returns and are assessed tax at their individual income tax rates, which allows S-corporations to avoid double taxation on the corporate income.
+Like partnerships, S corporations are pass-through entities, which means they pass corporate income, losses, deductions, and credits through to their shareholders for federal tax purposes.
+Shareholders of S corporations report the flow-through of income and losses on their personal tax returns with a Schedule K-1 and are assessed tax at their individual income tax rates, which allows S corporations to avoid double taxation on the corporate income.

 Ineligible corporations include certain financial institutions, insurance companies, and domestic international sales corporations.

-In summary, taxation is the biggest difference between a C-corporation and an S-corporation.
-If you're prepared to be taxed at both the corporate and personal levels, then becoming a C-corp could be a good option for you.
-However, if you'd rather save on corporate taxes and manage your profit and losses through your personal income tax, an S-corp may be the better option.
+In summary, tax treatment is the biggest difference between a C corporation and an S corporation.
+If you're prepared for taxes at both the corporate level and personal level, then becoming a C corp could be a good option for you.
+However, if you'd rather save on corporate taxes and manage your profit and losses through your personal income tax, an S corp may be the better option.

-A less common type of business structure is a B-corporation9.
-Also known as a “B-corp,” this type of for-profit corporation is taxed similarly to a C-corp.
+A less common type of business structure is a B corporation9.
+Also known as a “B corp,” this type of for-profit corporation is taxed similarly to a C corp.
 However, it's treated differently in purpose, accountability, and transparency.
-That's because B-corps are mission-driven as well as profit-driven.
-Shareholders are expected to keep the company accountable to produce some kind of public benefit and financial profit.
+That's because B corps are mission-driven as well as profit-driven.
+The government expects shareholders to keep the company accountable to produce some kind of public benefit and financial profit.

-Depending on the state, you may be required to submit an annual benefit report to show your company's contribution to the public good.
+Depending on the state, you may have to submit an annual benefit report to show your company's contribution to the public good.

 Close corporation

-They are taxed as a C-corporation unless the shareholders decide to seek an S-corp tax status from the IRS.
+The IRS taxes a close corporation as a C corporation unless the shareholders decide to seek an S corp tax status.

-Benefits of a close corporation include more freedom, more shareholder control, and limited liability for owners.
-However, they can also be more complex to establish and owners may be subject to double taxation.
+The benefits of a close corporation include more freedom, more shareholder control, and limited liability for owners.
+However, they can also be more complex to establish, and owners may be subject to double taxation.

 Limited liability company (LLC)

 A limited liability company10 (LLC) is a hybrid type of legal structure that provides the limited liability features of a corporation and the tax efficiencies and operational flexibility of a partnership.
-The owners of an LLC are referred to as members.
+With LLCs11, your personal assets are separate from your business assets, shielding you from personal liability.
+State and federal governments refer to owners of an LLC as members.

 Depending on the state, the members can consist of a single individual (one owner), two or more individuals, corporations, or other LLCs.

-Unlike shareholders in a corporation, LLCs are not taxed as separate business entities.
+Unlike shareholders in a corporation, the IRS doesn’t tax LLCs as separate business entities.
 Instead, all profits and losses are “passed through” the business to each member of the LLC like a partnership.
-Members report profits and losses on their personal federal tax returns, just like the owners of a partnership would.
+Members report profits and losses on their personal federal tax returns with a Schedule K-1, just like the owners of a partnership would.

-Since the federal government doesn't recognize an LLC as a business entity for taxation purposes, all LLCs must file as a corporation, partnership, or sole proprietorship on their tax return.
+Since the federal government doesn't recognize an LLC as a business entity for taxation purposes, all LLCs must file as a corporation, partnership, or sole proprietorship on their federal tax return.
 Federal tax laws automatically classify and tax certain LLCs as a corporation.
+Business owners can then establish an LLC at the state level.

 Most states require an LLC to draft and file Articles of Organization.
 This document outlines the rights and duties of each member as well as any liabilities.
-Additionally, LLCs that file as a partnership must complete an annual report.
+Additionally, LLCs that file as a partnership must complete an annual report to their state.

 Nonprofit corporation